Intelligence247/productlanding/README.md

-# Personal Portfolio
+# Product-Landing page
-*An implementation of Personal-Portfolio page clone with html and css*
+*An implementation of Product-Landing page clone with html and css*
 ## Prequisite
 - Your browser version should be up to date for better experience
 ## Getting Started